Finite generators for countable group actions in the Borel and Baire category settings: Introduction

 \begin{defn} A Borel set $A \subseteq X$ is called compressible if $A \prec A$. \end{defn}

+In other words, $A \prec A$ means that there is a Borel witness to the fact that each orbit of $A$ is Dedekind infinite, i.e. is equinumerous to its proper subset.

-It is clear from the observation above that if a Borel set $A \subseteq X$ is compressible, then $\mu(A) = 0$ for all $\mu \in \M_G(X)$.
+It is clear from \labelcref{item:Dedekind_containment} of \cref{st:equidec_vs_measure} that if a Borel set $A \subseteq X$ is compressible, then $\mu(A) = 0$ for all $\mu \in \M_G(X)$.
 In particular, if $X$ itself is compressible then $\M_G(X) = \0$.
 Thus compressibility is an apparent obstruction to having an invariant probability measure.
-It turns out that it is the only one: \begin{theorem}[Nadkarni, '91] Let $X$ be a Borel $G$-space.
-There is an invariant Borel probability measure on $X$ if and only if $X$ is not compressible. \end{theorem}
+It turns out that it is the only one: \begin{theorem}[Nadkarni, '91] A Borel $G$-space $X$ admits an invariant Borel probability measure if and only if it is not compressible. \end{theorem}

 The proof of this first appeared in \cite{Nadkarni} for $G = \Z$ and is also presented in Chapter 4 of \cite{BK} for an arbitrary countable group $G$.
-This theorem is what makes it ``possible'' to work with the hypothesis of Question \ref{Weiss's question} since it equates the nonexistence of a certain kind of object (an invariant probability measure) with the existence of another (the sets witnessing the compressibility of $X$).

-For a finite Borel partition $\I$ of $X$, we define the notion of $\I$-compressibility, which basically means the compressibility of the image set under $\f$ (recall that $\f$ is the symbolic representation of $X$ with respect to $\I$).
-Furthermore, for $i \in \N$, we define the notion of $i$-compressibility (Definition \ref{defn i-compressibility}) and show that if $X$ is $i$-compressible, then it admits a $2^{i+1}$-generator (Proposition \ref{i-compressible => finite generator}).
-In fact, under the assumption that $X$ is compressible, having a finite generator turns out to be equivalent to $X$ being $i$-compressible for some $i \ge 1$ (Corollary \ref{finite generator <=> i-compressibility}).
-This shows that $i$-compressibility is the right notion to look at when studying Question \ref{Weiss's question}.
+Although we do not explicitly use this theorem in our arguments, we largely use ideas from its proof.